ferjorosa/ferjorosa.github.io/_posts/2025-06-08-decision-theory-I.md

 In this post, we explored the foundations of decision theory through a practical investment scenario.
 We learned how to structure decision problems by identifying actions, uncertainties, probabilities, and outcomes.
 We looked at how to use EU to guide decision-making, and how risk preferences can shape the optimal choice.
 We also introduced decision trees as a valuable tool for analyzing sequential decisions under uncertainty, and showed how new information, such as a geological test result, can be incorporated into the analysis.

-**In the next post**, we'll discuss the limitations of decision trees and introduce decision networks, which offer a more compact and flexible way to represent complex decision problems with multiple variables and dependencies.
+**In the next post**, we'll discuss the limitations of decision trees and introduce influence diagrams, which offer a more compact and flexible way to represent complex decision problems with multiple variables and dependencies.

 **For more examples** of decision analysis, check out:
 * [Ride-hailing subscription service](https://github.com/ferjorosa/decision-theory-llms/tree/main/decision_problems/ride_hailing): Should a ride-hailing company offer a retention deal to prevent customer churn?